 How close are you in height to your fiance?
 If you are close to the same height already, don’t pick out heels that make you tower over him – it won’t translate well in the photos.
 Make sure your heel height makes you the same height or shorter than your groom.

 Bridal shoes cost significantly more, so try buying your wedding shoes away from the bridal stores.
 You can find plenty of white or fancy heels at a department store for half the price.

 You Don’t Have to Wear White

 Most brides think they need white shoes to go with their white dress, but that’s far from the truth.
-You can wear any color shoe you want – in fact, you should.
-Adding a pop of color accents your dress and reinforces your wedding colors.
-Obviously, you want a color of shoe that matches what is already in the wedding.
-But, different colored shoes can also make your white dress pop.
+You can wear any colour shoe you want – in fact, you should.
+Adding a pop of colour accents your dress and reinforces your wedding colours.
+Obviously, you want a colour of shoe that matches what is already in the wedding.
+But, different coloured shoes can also make your white dress pop.
 For example, a bright red pair of heels, red lipstick and a gorgeous white gown will make a classy, fun statement.

 Shoes Have Fabric Choices Too

 Most wedding shoes are satin or silk, but you don’t have to go that route.
 Many brides are using leather or a non-traditional fabric.
 What is most important here is what is comfortable to you.

 Where are you getting married and what do you have to walk through?
 If you’re getting married on the beach, a pair of high heels is not sensible.
 But, wedges, sandals or even fun flip flops are.
 You could even go barefoot on the sand – no one would judge you.
 If you are getting married in the snow or rain, you will want to avoid anything open-toed that can let the cold and water in – you don’t want to walk around with wet feet all day.